 Experience-based test techniques effectively use the knowledge and experience of testers for the design and implementation of test cases.
-The effectiveness of these techniques depends heavily on the tester's skills.
-Experience-based test techniques can detect defects that may be missed using the blackbox and white-box test techniques.
-Hence, experience-based test techniques are complementary to the black-box and white-box test techniques.
+The effectiveness of these test techniques depends heavily on the tester's skills.
+Experience-based test techniques can detect defects that may be missed using the black-box test techniques and white-box test techniques.
+Hence, experience-based test techniques are complementary to the black-box test techniques and white-box test techniques.